mscharmann/sexrecevo/jg_cpp/README.md

 Please not that:

 * recombination positions are not exact in the dynamic model, because recombination probabilities are integrated over blocks.
+This may result in a lower number of recombination events for the first positions of the simulated region, which is not an error in the simulations, but a limitation in the way recombination events are recorded.

 * recombination events that fall outside the simulated region will be recorded as genome_size+1

 The output file includes the generation in the first column and a list of all recombination events in this generation in the second column.

+### male recombination probability vectors

+This output file contains the probability vectors that are used to draw recombination points in males.
+As one vector is output for each male meiosis *sstat_gen*, it can get rather large (several hundred mb!), so it is optional.
+Vectors are output in blocks for each generation, starting with #gen *generation* and followed by one probability vector per line.
+For the dynamic model, recombination probabilities are integrated over blocks between variable sites.
+One block is output as: *begin*-*end*:*recombination probability*, blocks are tab-separated.
+For the hotspot model recombination probabilities are output for each hotspot as: *hotspot position*:*recombination probability*

 ## Running the code:
 The software can be build (under linux) using: